 4. Send your snaps away

-If you don't have time to scan your images yourself, or don't want to, you can send your photos to a specialist photo scanning lab.
+When you don't have time to scan your images yourself, or don't want to, you can send your photos to a specialist photo scanning lab.
 You can find plenty of these companies online, such as Digitize Media and Vintage Photo Lab.
 Most scan your pictures in very high quality and return them to you along with your digitised files on a memory stick.

-However, opting to send your snaps to a professional can prove very expensive.
-In fact, you can expect to spend anywhere between £80 and £150 to scan 500 photos.
 If you're on a budget, check in with smaller, local photo labs to see if they're able to offer a competitive service.

 How to keep digital photos safe

 • Photo albums: These are easy to flick through with friends and family.
 You can't store anywhere near as many images as any other storage method, but this could force you to curate your photos and cast away the rubbish ones.
 Of course, the biggest drawback of photo albums is the danger of physical damage.
+See our pick of the best photo books.

 • Writable DVDs and CDs: A cheap option, but space is fairly limited.
 If you’re storing a lot of photos or videos, you’ll need a stack of them.
 They’re also quite fragile.

 Want to take your photography to the next level?
-You need a proper camera – see our best compact cameras and best action cameras
+You need a proper camera – see our best compact cameras and best action cameras.

 Join Which?
 Tech Support